 - npm test

 The branches section in the YML configuration above is where we define the pipeline that we want to execute when changes are pushed to main.

 From now on, a push to main will trigger a deployment after having built and tested the application.
 Any other branch of the repository will simply build and test the new changes.

 Step 3: Protect your release branches

-After the completion of step 2, any developer can trigger a release to production by simply merging their changes to master.
+After the completion of step 2, any developer can trigger a release to production by simply merging their changes to main.
 This is a risky situation to be in because someone could deploy changes that have not yet been reviewed by mistake.
 Thankfully you can easily prevent that with from happening by adding permissions to your branches in Bitbucket.

 Go to Settings > Branch permissions in your repository.

 Add a new branch permission for main where you leave the Write access blank to prevent developers from pushing straight to main.
 Then add yourself to the Merge via pull request permission.

 Before saving the new branch permission, we will add a merge check to make sure that merges are not allowed unless there's at least one green build.
 Just expand the merge checks section to enable the corresponding feature.